How to Sleep Better: Follow the Laws of Nature for an Optimal Night’s Sleep

 The Role of Light

-Our life follows certain rhythms.
+Our lives follow certain rhythms.

-Sleep and wake alternation is just one of your inner rhythms.
+Sleep-wake alternation is just one of your inner rhythms.
 Likewise, blood pressure, body temperature, appetite, digestion, mental alertness, and focus follow their own daily patterns.

 Your brain orchestrates all your inner rhythms.
 The primary external factor that regulates them is light.